raineorshine/npm-check-updates/README.md

   - `1.0.0 < 2.0.0` → `^3.0.0`
 - "Any version" is preserved:
   - `*` → `*`
-- Prerelease and deprecated versions are ignored by default.
+- Prerelease versions are ignored by default.
   - Use `--pre` to include prerelease versions (e.g. `alpha`, `beta`, `build1235`)
-  - Use `--deprecated` to include deprecated versions
 - With `--target minor`, only update patch and minor:
   - `0.1.0` → `0.2.1`
 - With `--target patch`, only update patch: